unsol/design/eth_interface.md

 ## selfDestruct

 Mark account for later deletion and give the remaining balance to the specified beneficiary address.
-This takes effect once the contract execution terminates.
+This will cause a trap and the execution will be aborted immediately.

-*Note*: multiple invocations will overwrite the benficiary address.

-*Note*: the contract **shall** halt execution after this call.

 **Parameters**